entando/entando-docs/vuepress/docs/next/docs/getting-started/development-concepts.md

 ## Curate and Share Components
-On the Entando Platform, Curate and Share means developer teams can share components within a central catalog made available to multiple teams or organizations.
-Entando's distributed and composable development process allows you to quickly edit, test, analyze, and publish a singular component or packaged business capabilities (PBC) repeatedly, without touching other parts of your application.
-This includes the ability to publish content and pages along with functional components such as micro frontends and microservices.
+On the Entando Platform, Curate and Share means development teams can bundle and share components within a central catalog.
+Multiple teams or groups can  collaborate on single components or whole packaged business capability (PBC) across organizations and applications.
+They can test and assess components for readiness, manage and publish versions and share metadata for continuous upgrades.

 | Documentation | Tutorials        |
 | :------------ | :-------- |